firebase/functions-samples/quickstarts/time-server/README.md

 ## Try the sample

-You can first simply hit the Function URL directly.
-After deploying the function you can simply open the following URLs in your browser:
+After deploying the function you can open the following URLs in your browser:

 ```
 https://us-central1-<project-id>.cloudfunctions.net/date